Mortgage Repayment Calculator

 Example #2: Tossing up the term length

 Troy is in the market for a bigger place to move into with his pregnant partner, Alice.
-They’ve saved up a big enough deposit to get them approved for a $750,000 home loan.
+They’ve saved up a big enough deposit to secure approval for a $750,000 home loan.
 However, Troy is aware that the longer you take to pay off your mortgage, the more it’ll cost overall.
 He uses the calculator to determine just how much he can save by shortening the loan term.

 Loan amount Loan term Interest rate Fortnightly payment Total interest